azuline/repertoire/docs/start/installation.rst

 https://classic.yarnpkg.com/en/docs/install/ for instructions on installing Yarn.

+repertoire is only tested on specific versions of Python and JavaScript.
+See :ref:`installing_python_and_javascript` for instructions on installing the required versions of Python and JavaScript.

-Installation with Poetry has the following steps:
+Installation with Pip & Virtualenv has the following steps:

 #.
 Clone the repository with ``$ git clone https://github.com/azuline/repertoire``.
 #.
 Change directory to ``repertoire/backend/``.